dkratzert/FinalCif/docs/report.rst

 In the templates, you have two different types of information to add:

-A variable, starting with {{ and ending with }}, for example: {{ a_variable }}
+1. A variable, starting with {{ and ending with }}, for example: :code:`{{ a_variable }}`
    This would insert the content of the variable at this point in the document during the report generation.

-A block, starting with {% and ending with %}, for example:
+2. A block, starting with {% and ending with %}, for example:

 .. code-block:: jinja

-   Foo bar {% if a_variable %}} Put this text here {% endif %} Some other text.
+   Foo bar {% if a_variable %} Put this text here {% endif %} Some other text.

-This would put the text enclosed in the block into the document depending if either *a_variable* has a value or not.
+This would put the text enclosed in the block into the document depending if either :code:`a_variable` has a value or not.
 The second possibility for blocks is to iterate over the values of a Python dictionary:

 .. code-block:: jinja